COVESA/dlt-daemon/doc/dlt_for_developers.md

 ### Register application

+**Important note**
-**Important note**: * DLT may not be used in a forked child until a variant of exec() is called, because DLT is using non async-signal-safe functions.
+- DLT may not be used in a forked child until a variant of exec() is called, because DLT is using non async-signal-safe functions.
+- DLT\_REGISTER\_APP is asynchronous.
+It may take some milliseconds to establish the IPC channel.
+Because of this, you might lose messages if you log immediately after registration.
+Typically this is not a problem, but may arise especially with simple examples.

 The DLT application has to be registered as early as possible during the initialization of the application by calling DLT\_REGISTER\_APP().
 It is only